Snikemaphiso/DdosPolicy/README.md

 # DDOS-Policy

-A policy to manage reactions/actions to a DDoS attack
+A system to manage reactions/actions to a DDoS attack

 ### To run: